openwdl/wdl/versions/draft-3/SPEC.md

 ```

-Globs can be used to define outputs which contain many files.
-The glob function generates an array of File outputs:
+Globs can be used to define outputs which might contain zero, one, or many files.
+The glob function therefore returns an array of File outputs:

 ```
 output {
   Array[File] output_bams = glob("*.bam")
 }
 ```

+The array of `File`s returned matches the bash evaluation of the glob from the execution directory the context of the bash version installed in the docker image running the task.
+In other words, it contains the files which would be matched by running `ls <glob>` from the task's execution directory.

 ### String Interpolation